-Make sure you use unique images – unique pictures snapped by yourself or unique design.
+Make sure you use unique images – unique pictures snapped by yourself or unique designs.
 You could easily create a new design on Canva.

-Stock images might not really help because there are thousands of them on the search engines already.
+Stock images might not really help because there are thousands of them on search engines already.

 After adding unique images, say 2 to 5 (depending on how long your content is), you need to use some of the key phrases used earlier in the alt description of each of the images.